August 7, 2025

 05. Tie motivation to CRM

-Regulations aren't documents.
-They're step-by-step, verifiable instructions that:
+Guidelines aren't documents.
+They're step-by-step, checkable instructions that:

 • Easy to understand (knowledge check),

-• Impossible to ignore because embedded in processes and motivation.
+• Impossible to ignore (tied to processes & motivation).